The most memorable blank of my Guiding career

 Fishing Guide’s Introduction – by Stewart Collingswood

 Blanking or getting skunked is something you rarely hear fishing guides write about.
-Let’s face it: if you’re a guide, promoting your fly fishing trips in Scotland it’s all about catching the fish, right?
+Let’s face it: if you’re a guide, promoting your services it’s all about catching the fish, right?
+Or is it?

 When I dragged my ageing corpse out of my Edinburgh bed at 5:30am to get ready to fish with Austin, I had no idea it would be one of the most memorable days of my life.